Black Americans say racism, policing top issues for November, favor Biden by huge margin, Post-Ipsos poll finds

 Young black men are particularly critical, with 51 percent saying Biden would do little or nothing to reduce discrimination, compared with 38 percent among young black women.
 Among seniors overall, 17 percent share that view.

-The Post-Ipsos poll finds less of a generational divide when black registered voters are asked whom they would vote for if the election were held today: 90 percent under age 40 support Biden, as do 92 percent of those ages 40-64 and 92 percent of those 65 and older.
+The Post-Ipsos poll finds less of a generational divide when black registered voters are asked whom they would vote for if the election were held today: 90 percent under age 40 support Biden, as do 92 percent of those ages 40 to 64 and 92 percent of those 65 and older.

 Among younger black Americans, there is a small gender gap.
-Biden is supported by 81 percent of black men ages 18-39, but among black women in the same age group, his support rises to 94 percent.
+Biden is supported by 81 percent of black men ages 18 to 39, but among black women in the same age group, his support rises to 94 percent.

 Biden staked much of his campaign for the Democratic nomination on his ability to appeal to black voters, and their overwhelming support in the South Carolina primary resuscitated his then-faltering candidacy.
 In May, Biden faced blowback for suggesting African Americans who are considering voting for Trump “ain’t black.”
 He later admitted the comment was “much too cavalier,” and said he did not take the black vote for granted.